The Complete Yoga Flexibility Guide: Props, Tips & Beginner Routines

 Alignment and Deeper Stretches

 Good alignment is key to stretching safely, and props help you hit the right muscles every time.
 For example, blocks in Triangle Pose keep your spine long, directing the stretch to your hamstrings and side body.
-According to Yoga Journal, aligned poses can increase flexibility by up to 20% over time by engaging connective tissues effectively.
+Well-aligned poses may help you build flexibility over time by engaging connective tissues more effectively.
+For a clear overview of alignment basics, see Yoga Journal.
 To complement this, a yoga sequence for core strength can stabilize your poses further.

 Injury Prevention